Hoopoe99PL/break-tracker-v2/README.md

 # How to use?

 #### Description of the app
 Application is a break tracker refreshing in real time.
-First you need to provide you username which can be only be made of letters in range a-zA-z.
+First you need to provide your username which can only be made of letters in range a-zA-z.
 After you authenticate yourself you will be able to see your username and number of available slots for break in the queue.
 ##### Buttons

-Reserve - lets you reserve a break in the queue, your status is changed to "RESERVE" and everyone can see that you are waiting for a break.
-You cannot reserve a break while being in BREAK status.
+Reserve - lets you reserve a break in the queue, your status gets changed to "RESERVE" and everyone can see that you are waiting for a break.
+You cannot reserve a break while being in a BREAK status.

-Break - your status is changed to break if you are able to take one.
+Break - your status gets changed to break if you are able to take one.
 There needs to be a free slot and you need to be in a position to take a break (no people in RESERVE status being there longer than you).

 Cancel - lets you cancel current status.
-You are remove from the queue no matter what status you are in.
+You get removed from the queue no matter what status you are in.

 # Admin features